Homemade Corned Beef

 Part of the affection for pastrami is that it has somewhat of an iconic status, and the vowel-ending word rolls off the French tongue easier than the hard consonant-ending, “corned beef.”
 But the other part is that “to corn” is a verb that doesn’t exist in the French vocabulary.
 (The word “corn” originally referred to the large grains of salt that is used for salting the meat.)
 The verb maïser, or “to corn,” hasn’t been added to the French verb dictionary, yet.

-While lunching with my chef pal over lunch at his popular Le Bar à Burger, he mentioned that he could get brisket in Paris.
+While lunching with my chef pal over lunch, he mentioned that he could get brisket in Paris.
 Huh?
 That was news to me, and others who’ve sent me quite a few messages from people over the years looking for brisket-cut meat in France.

 She also had a handwritten recipe for corned beef, which curiously called for “1 œuf cru dans sa coquille,” or “a raw egg still in its shell.”
 I figured it was a way to test the brine for salinity, which Michael Ruhlman, author of several books on curing meat, agreed with.